Kafeinomaniac/ionic-recorder/README.md

         npm install
 This last command also performs some postinstall actions.

 * You can develop now.
-Check the Getting Started Coding page or the Getting Started Using page (neither page exists yet).
-You can open the root directory 'ionic-recorder' in VSCode.
-All the code is under subdirectory 'app'.

-* The 'package.json' file has some useful high level commands at the 'scripts' subsection.
-Sample useful commands in there:
+As usual, all the code is under subdirectory './app'.

+* Useful commands from 'package.json':
         npm start - starts a server and pops up a browser running the app npm test - runs through tests
-        npm e2e - runs end-to-end tests

 ## Version
 The current version is maintained in the